-I wanted to reconnect with a Gaelic identity that I originally felt denied, but that I was getting closer and closer too.
+I wanted to reconnect with a Gaelic identity that I originally felt denied [from], but that I was getting closer and closer to.
 I also wanted to learn Irish because I wanted to prove to myself and others, that this was a language for people from both Nationalist and Unionist backgrounds.

 Effort.
 Because I’m not in a setting where I’m immersed in pure Gaeilge, I can sometimes slack off on both my learning and speaking of the language.

 There have been loads.
-The Irish language Community on Twitter is brilliant.
-Duolingo.
-Now You’re Talking.
-BBC Gaeilge programs.
-Archive recordings.
-As a traditional singer, I’ve also learned a lot from singing songs As Gaeilge.
+The Irish language community on Twitter is brilliant, Duolingo, Now You’re Talking.
+BBC Gaeilge programs and archive recordings.
+As a traditional singer, I’ve also learned a lot from singing songs as Gaeilge.

 Going to the Gaeltacht.
-I feel I need to do an intensive immersive experience / take part in classes.
-It’s hard to find time to do this as I work full time, but the plan is to hopefully go to Oideas Gael next year.
+I feel I need to do an intensive immersive experience and take part in classes.

 In Holywood, there isn’t really a community for Irish speakers or Trad musicians.
 That’s something that I hope to change.
-My aim is to set up some form of session/pop up Gaeltacht that will take place in the town once a month / once every few months.
+My aim is to set up some form of session or pop up Gaeltacht that will take place in the town once every few months.